-(Adds quotes from central bank, economist, new inflation
+(Adds quotes from central bank, economist, new inflation forecasts)

 * C.bank hold rates but raises 2017, 2018 CPI forecasts

 * Some economists expect c.bank to hike rates this yr

 By Enrico Dela Cruz and Neil Jerome Morales

 MANILA, Feb 9 (Reuters) - The Philippine central bank held its benchmark interest rate steady on Thursday with the economy expected to remain in a sweet spot of strong growth and manageable inflation.

 The policy-making Monetary Board voted to maintain the overnight borrowing rate at 3.0 percent, as predicted by 10 economists in a Reuters poll.

 "While the global economic environment has become more challenging due to expected shifts in macroeconomic policies in advanced economies...domestic economic activity is expected to stay firm," central bank officer-in-charge Nestor Espenilla said.